wh-alice/mig_visualstudio/vs/test/how-to--use-the-web-performance-test-api.md

 ---
-title: "How to: Use the Web Performance Test API | testtitle" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Use the Web Performance Test API" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-tfs-dev14"